 Eric Ander will make his debut at Oper Frankfurt in the world premiere of Ronchetti’s Inferno in April 2020.
-In 2019, the young Swedish bass made his debut in the new production of Wagner‘s Tannhäuser at De Nationale Opera in Amsterdam and will return to Festival d’Aix-en-Provence for a production of Rihms Jakob Lenz.
+In 2019, the young Swedish bass made his debut in the new production of Wagner‘s Tannhäuser at De Nationale Opera in Amsterdam and returned to Festival d’Aix-en-Provence for a production of Rihms Jakob Lenz.
 In 2018, the bass performed Hasse’s Artaserse in Bayreuth and Munich, accompanied by Hofkapelle München, as well as at Budapest’s Spring Festival.
 In 2015, the Swedish artista made his debut at Théâtre Royal de la Monnaie in Brussels followed by his debut at Staatsoper Berlin in 2017.